 Each antique rabbit print measures @ 7×10″ and is in superior condition.

 Original John Audubon Antique Bunny Prints Framed.

 Each framed John Audubon rabbit is an originally hand colored lithograph from 1854-1855.
 Each piece has been framed using museum quality materials with high end double rag matting, UV Glass and Museum quality supplies used.
 Each piece measures 13″ in height x 16″ wide and is ready to hang bringing you years of pleasure because you will be looking at something you love.
 Plus you will be preserving a bit of American History for years to come.
 Please contact Anne at 413-245-4197 so we discuss what you would like… or email Anne.

 If you are looking for great gift for a bunny lover, you are in the right place!
+Give them something which preserves history and will be cherished for years to come.
 You have found a gallery of antique prints of bunnies & hares which are all available and ready for purchase & shipping!
 These very old antique lithographs and engravings are antique prints are from the 1800’s and some are even from the 18th Century.